SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source.md

 ## Limitation

-For web API, this source supports a maximum of 16,000 activate Slack channels.
-Archived Slack channels are not included.
-Exceeding this active channel limit may cause the source to return a FIRST-PARTY-GENERIC error type.
+While ingesting web events, this source supports a maximum of 16,000 active Slack channels, exceeding this limit may cause the source to return a `FIRST-PARTY-GENERIC` error type.
+Archived Slack channels are not supported while ingesting the web events using Web API.

 ## Troubleshoot